Charana22/pls_connectivity/README.md

 <br>
 <br>
-Author*- Charana Rajagopal (charana.rajagopal@gmail.com) *B. Misic contributed to some parts of the code.
+Author*- Charana Rajagopal (charana.rajagopal@gmail.com)
+<br>*B. Misic contributed to some parts of the code.